sjc5/kiruna/README.md

 }
 ```

 When you hit save, this should also hot reload.
 Note that you can put multiple css stylesheets into both the `styles/critical` and `styles/normal` directories.
-In each case, the CSS files will be minified and concatenated in alphabetical order by filename.
+In each case, the CSS will be minified and concatenated in alphabetical order by filename.

 ---